Graham Hancock: Pseudoarchaeology

 Experts describe Hancock's pseudoarchaeological work as a mix of cherry picked information and a combative stance toward "mainstream archaeology".
-They argue that it mimics investigative journalism while remaining inaccurate, inconsistent, and partial, blending myths, pseudoscience, outdated science, and selectively cited research to fit his claims.
+They argue that it mimics investigative journalism while remaining inaccurate, inconsistent and partial, blending myths, pseudoscience, outdated science and selectively-cited research to fit his claims.
 Hancock encourages distrust of archaeological expertise and responds to criticism with accusations of censorship, a pattern many supporters echo when they label critics disinformation agents.

-Hammer and Swartz quote Hancock saying that his job is to undermine orthodox history and to make the strongest possible case for a lost civilization.
+Hammer and Swartz quote Hancock saying that his job is to undermine orthodox history and to make the strongest possible case for a lost civilisation.

-Pseudoarchaeologists mislead their audiences by misrepresenting the state of knowledge, taking quotes out of context, and withholding countervailing data.
-Historian of Ancient Rome Garrett G. Fagan highlighted two examples from Hancock's Fingerprints of the Gods (1995):
+Pseudoarchaeologists mislead their audiences by misrepresenting the state of knowledge, taking quotations out of context, and withholding countervailing data.
+The historian of ancient Rome and pseudoarchaeology critic Garrett G. Fagan highlighted two examples from Hancock's Fingerprints of the Gods (1995):